 A Degree Apprenticeship is a degree you study for while working as an apprentice with an employer and is paid for by your employer and the Government.
 The course and the apprenticeship are designed to a national standard for a particular job role and often come with professional qualifications and accreditation.

-Our course includes a wide range of business content, soft skills, regulation and the law and we emphasise the importance of getting to know your customers as the world of business changes each day.
 Students will learn in a modern campus that is currently being transformed as part of our £200m Masterplan.
-Our Marketing staff have decades of industry experience to draw upon and are contributing to internationally recognised research
+Our Marketing staff have decades of industry experience to draw upon and are contributing to internationally recognised research.

 As an integral part of the course, the apprentice will also participate in our unique leadership activities and interventions offered through our Leadership Hub.
 The Leadership Team engages the participants with sessions that are strongly rooted in best practice but uses creative, innovative and fun methodologies to achieve the best results.
 They concentrate on developing the individual, which combined with the theory and work-based experience will make a real difference to the individual as well as to the business.